How to keep your fish tank cool and prevent aquarium overheating

-How to slow a tank from overheating
+How to prevent a fish tank from overheating

-If the tank has a closed hood, the first thing you can do is turn the light off.
+If the tank has a closed hood, the first thing you can do is turn the aquarium lights off.
 If the tank is free of live plants or corals turn the light off and leave it off all week if you need to.
 The fish won’t suffer, you won’t be adding extra heat, and you’ll get less algae too.
 If you have live plants, leaving the lights off for a day on the hottest days won’t do them any harm, or cut lighting right down to six hours per day.
 That’s enough for them to photosynthesize.

 How to cool an aquarium